explosion/projects/pipelines/tagger_parser_ud/README.md

 > is currently available as a nightly pre-release.
 You can install it from pip as `spacy-nightly`:
 > `pip install spacy-nightly`.
 Make sure to use a fresh virtual environment.

 This project template lets you train a part-of-speech tagger and dependency parser from a [Universal Dependencies](https://universaldependencies.org/) corpus.
 It takes care of downloading the treebank, converting it to spaCy's format and training and evaluating the model.
 The template uses the [`UD_English-EWT`](https://github.com/UniversalDependencies/UD_English-EWT) treebank by default, but you can swap it our for any other available treebank.
-Just make sure to adjust the `lang` setting in the `config.cfg` or use `xx` for multi-language if no language-specific tokenizer is available in spaCy.
+Just make sure to adjust the `lang` setting in the config or use `xx` for multi-language if no language-specific tokenizer is available in spaCy.

 ## 📋 project.yml